odradev/odradev.github.io/docusaurus/docs/basics/01-cargo-odra.md

 # Cargo Odra
-If you followed the [Installation](../getting-started/installation.md) tutorial properly, you should already be set up with Cargo Odra tool.
-It is an executable that will help you with managing your smart contracts project, testing and running them on multiple backends.
+If you followed the [Installation](../getting-started/installation.md) tutorial properly, you should already be set up with the Cargo Odra tool.
+It is an executable that will help you with managing your smart contracts project, testing and running them on multiple backends (blockchains).

-Let's take a look on all the possibilities that cargo odra gives you.
+Let's take a look on all the possibilities that Cargo Odra gives you.

 ## Managing projects